 - antiauthoritarianism = anti-authoritarianism = against authoritarianism

-- anticlockwise = anti-clockwise = opposite direction to the clockwise direction ("counter-" is synonymous with "anti-")
+- counterclockwise = counter-clockwise = opposite direction to the clockwise direction ("counter-" is synonymous with "anti-")

 - antimatter = anti-matter = opposite of matter (which is not the same as an absence of matter; note that anti-matter is matter composed of anti-particles that correspond to ordinary matter)